astrohart/MFR/MFR.GUI.Dialogs/README.md

 ##### Summary

-Gets or sets the text of the configuration File Pathname text box.
+Gets or sets the text of the config File Pathname text box.

 <a name='P-MFR-GUI-Dialogs-OptionsDialog-ConfigProvider'></a>
 ### ConfigProvider `property`